 Right Side

-Undo, Snapshot History, Preset Browser, Tips Toggle
+Undo, Snapshot History, Preset Browser, Tips (click to enable, right-click for shortcut legend)

 EQ Curve Display